polkadot-fellows/RFCs/text/0000-pre-elves_soft.md

 ### Mid-strenght concensus

 In this RFC, we only require that each relay chain block contain preference votes for its parent from 2/3rds of validators.
 We could enforce the opposite direction too:  Around y>2 seconds after a validator V has seen preference votes for a chain head X from 2/3rd of validators, the V begins rejecting any relay chain block that does not build upon X.  This is tricky because the y>2 second delay must be long enough so that most honest nodes learn both X and its preference votes.
+In this, we might treat `preferred_fork` votes as evidence for finality of the parent of the vote's `relay_parent`.
 This strengthens MEV defenses that assume some honest nodes.

 ### Avoid wall clock time